douglasjarquin/backuphp/README.markdown

 4. Upload all files to your server.
 5. Setup a cron job to run the backups for you!

-For example, create a file called /etc/cron.daily/backup and add this code to it:
+For example, add this cron job to your crontab:

-    #!/bin/bash
-    /usr/bin/php /path/to/script/backup.php
-    exit 0

-NOTE: Make sure to set the /etc/cron.daily/backup file to be executable.
-Like this:

-    chmod +x /etc/cron.daily/backup
+    # Backup server everyday at 3am
+    0 3 * * * php -q /path/to/backuphp/backup.php

+Open your crontab by using this command:

+    crontab -e

 ## About this script